davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ## Why not migrate to always requiring explicit standard library dependencies?
 [rationale-no-migration]: #why-not-migrate-to-always-requiring-explicit-standard-library-dependencies

+Requiring explicit `builtin` dependencies would, for one, increase the boilerplate required for users of Cargo and make the minimal `Cargo.toml` file larger.

 Explicit standard library dependencies with `builtin = true` will necessarily only be understood by newer versions of Cargo.

-If all packages were required to add explicit dependencies (perhaps over an edition or through some other mechanism), then every crate would require the newest version of Cargo to be understood, effectively raising the MSRV of every Rust crate.

-If only `no_std` crates (or crates with a `std` feature) add explicit dependencies on `core` or `alloc` then a much smaller percentage of the crates ecosystem will require the newest Cargo versions for their new explicit standard library dependencies to be understood.
+If there were no implicit dependencies then adding `builtin` dependencies to a crate would mean that Cargo has to make a decision on builtins for every crate in the dependency graph.
+This either means that every crate in a project would also require explicit `builtin` dependencies in order for Cargo to resolve them, putting a lot of pressure on every Rust crate to raise their MSRV.

+This proposal puts less pressure on the ecosystem to upgrade - `no_std` crates (or crates with a `std` feature) will benefit from adding explicit dependencies to allow them to be easily used on `no_std` targets but users can still work around any legacy crates in the graph with [`build-std-crates`][stage1a].

-Alternative syntaxes, such as requiring `version = "*"` for explicit standard library dependencies, could be worthwhile to maintain a greater level of compatibility with older toolchain versions.
-Any currently accepted syntax would necessarily be interpreted differently by the build-std-supporting versions of Cargo, so this approach has its own complications.
-For example, while `version = "*"` would be understood by older versions of Cargo, it would attempt to find the standard library crates on crates.io and fail unless empty crates were published named `core`, `alloc` and `std`.
+Alternative syntaxes, such as requiring `version = "*"` for explicit standard library dependencies, were considered to maintain a greater level of compatibility with older toolchain versions.
+However, any older version of Cargo would try to look for a specified dependency somewhere - if this lookup failed then the resolve would fail, and if it succeeded (by perhaps finding an empty `std` crate on crates.io) then these would override the prebuilt std when passed to rustc via `--extern`.
+It is not possible to direct any older version of Cargo to ignore a dependency.
 This is not a build-std specific issue and is true of any RFC adding to what can be written in `Cargo.toml`.

 ↩ [*Proposal*][proposal]